 2000 – 2004: THE “HOLY SHIT I CAN EAT THIS FOR FREE?”
 YEARS

 “Hey, nerd.
 Go get me some damn water.”

 I was bracing to hear this repeatedly for my entire Freshmen season, however something happened and it happened quickly.

 My body started expanding and quickly.
 Thanks to the glorious notion that is the collegiate dining hall, I could crush whatever I wanted for three meals a day.
 Seconds?
 You bet your ass I want seconds, jiggly arm lady serving sassy mac n’ cheese!
 More corn nuggets?
-I said hit me!
+Damn it, I said hit me!

 An ALL.
 YOU.
 CAN.
 EAT FROZEN.
 YOGURT.
 BAR?